H.R. 1954: Do No Harm Act

 Religious employers and faith-based organizations

-Organizations that now rely on RFRA in disputes over workplace rules, discrimination claims, health care requirements, or federally funded services would have fewer legal defenses available.
+Organizations that now rely on RFRA in disputes over workplace rules, discrimination claims, health care requirements, or federally funded services would have fewer legal defenses available in the covered areas.

 Health care providers, insurers, and plan administrators

-Entities asserting religious objections to providing care, giving referrals, sharing information, or covering services would face tighter limits under federal law if those obligations fall within the bill's carveouts.
+Entities asserting religious objections to providing care, giving referrals, sharing information, or covering services would face tighter limits under federal law where those obligations fall within the bill's carveouts.

 Government contractors and grant recipients

-Any organization taking federal funds to run a program or provide a service would need to comply with those service obligations without relying on RFRA in the situations covered by the bill.
+Any organization taking federal funds to run a program or provide a service would need to meet those service obligations without relying on RFRA in the situations the bill covers.

 Anyone trying to raise RFRA in a case where the government is not a party would lose that option under H.R.
 1954's litigation change.